kevinctofel/SecondBrain/Articles/2026-planning.md

 - Taking an advanced motorcycle riding class as I've only done a basic one.
 - Revisit my passion for football (aka: soccer) not just by watching it every week but by finding a team or league to play in the warmer months.
 - Plan some unique experiences, such as the local rock climbing gym or the golf simulator across the street from where I live.
-Perhaps some boxing or matial arts classes could work too.
+Perhaps some boxing or martial arts classes could work too.

 ## Constitution